weikailin/theory-seminar/math-eg.md

 \end{align*}
 $$

+For "Kramdown" renderer:

+do we need to escape vertical pipes $| S |$?

 unfortunately need to escape vertical pipes $\vert S \vert$ due to over sensitive table in kramdown.

-Note: table begins from a block so putting this on second line $| S |$ escapes.
+table begins from a block so
+putting this on second line $| S |$ escapes it.

-do we need to escape vertical pipes $| S |$?